Winners 2025

 META Lifetime Achievement Award

 In 2010, the META Lifetime Achievement Award was instituted to acknowledge the dedication, energy, and hard work that leading theatre-practitioners in India have put into the field.
 Their unstinted efforts have contributed significantly to the growth and development of theatre as an art form.
 Over the years, the META Lifetime Achievement Award has become a prestigious accolade to reward a vast body of theatrical work.
-Past awardees have included: the late Badal Sircar (2010), the late Zohra Sehgal (2011), the late Khaled Chaudhury (2012), Ebrahim Alkazi (2013), the late Girish Karnad (2014), the late Heisnam Kanhailal (2015), Ratan Thiyam (2016), Arun Kakade (2017), Vijaya Mehta (2018), Mahesh Elkunchwar (2019), Barry John (2020), and Sushma Seth (2023).
+Past awardees have included: the late Badal Sircar (2010), the late Zohra Sehgal (2011), the late Khaled Chaudhury (2012), Ebrahim Alkazi (2013), the late Girish Karnad (2014), the late Heisnam Kanhailal (2015), Ratan Thiyam (2016), Arun Kakade (2017), Vijaya Mehta (2018), Mahesh Elkunchwar (2019), Barry John (2020), Sushma Seth (2023) and Ram Gopal Bajaj (2024)

 The Nature of Silence: The Art of Successful Direction by Barry John